• MR imaging is based on the behavior of atoms (most often – H, P, and Na) in the magnetic field

 • CHESS (Fat-Sat) is used to suppress fat

-• PD (proton density) – image quality depends on the density of hydrogen protons in the tissues.
-Compared to other sequences, it is less useful in CNS diagnostics
+• PD (proton density) – image quality depends on the density of hydrogen protons in the tissues; not useful in stroke management

 Magnetic resonance imaging (MRI)